-Scout Camps and Activity Centres will need to develop a cancelation/changes policy due to COVID-19.
+Scout Camps and Activity Centres will need to develop a cancellation/changes policy due to COVID-19.

-Scout Camps and Activity Centres that are operating in a restricted capacity and have COVID-safety plans approved by Scouts NSW (as at 29 October) are:
+Scout Camps and Activity Centres that are operating in a restricted capacity and have COVID-safety plans approved by Scouts NSW (as of 8 February) are:

 - Alpine Activity Centre

 - Baden Powell Scout Centre

 - Camp Coutts

 - Camp Kuring-Gai

 - Camp Kurrajong

 - Camp Nelson

 - Camp Windeyer